MoAshrafPT/Quality_Assurance_Task1/Testing_Frameworks.md

    - **Use Cases**: Ideal for testing JavaScript and front-end frameworks.
    - **Advantages**: Easy setup, fast execution, great for front-end testing.
    - **Limitations**: Limited to JavaScript/TypeScript environments.
+   - **Example**: A web development team uses Jest to ensure their React components render correctly and maintain functional integrity over time.

 6. **Puppeteer**
    - **Description**: Puppeteer is a Node.js library which provides a high-level API to control Chrome or Chromium over the DevTools Protocol.
 It is great for automated testing of web applications.